Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean

 Since the discrete time geodesic flow is topologically transitive on its nonwandering subset and by conjugation, the topological Markov shift $(\Sigma,\sigma)$ is topologically transitive.

-If $\XX'$ is a uniform tree without vertices of degree at most $2$, and if the length spectrum of $\Ga$ is nonarithmetic and if the Gibbs measure $m_F$ for $\Ga$ is finite, then by Proposition \ref{prop:uniflatmBMmixing}, the discrete time geodesic flow on $\Ga\bs \G\XX'$ is topologically mixing, hence by conjugation by $\Theta$, the topological Markov shift $(\Sigma,\sigma)$ is topologically mixing.
+If $\XX'$ is a uniform tree without vertices of degree at most $2$, if the length spectrum of $\Ga$ is equal to $\ZZ$ and if the Gibbs measure $m_F$ for $\Ga$ is finite, then by Theorem \ref{theo:uniflatmBMmixing}, the discrete time geodesic flow on $\Ga\bs \G\XX'$ is topologically mixing, hence by conjugation by $\Theta$, the topological Markov shift $(\Sigma,\sigma)$ is topologically mixing.
 This concludes the proof of Theorem \ref{theo:codingdisgeodflo}. \cqfd

 When the length spectrum $L_\Ga$ of $\Ga$ is different from $\ZZ$, the topological Markov shift $(\Sigma,\sigma)$ constructed above is not always topologically mixing.
 We now modify the above construction in order to take care of this problem.